wl2484-nyu/istio-on-minikube/README.md

 ## Environment Setups

-> Docker, Minikube, and istioctl are expected to be pre-installed at your local environment;
+> Docker, Minikube, istioctl, and helm are expected to be installed at your local environment.
-> Then the rest deployment steps are fully covered in `deploy.sh`.
+> Then the rest build and deployment steps can be fully covered in `deploy.sh`.

-1. install Docker

-2. install Minikube

-3. check Minikube status first

 ```shell
 minikube status